-- Addison Redevelopment Phases IV - Larimer/ East Liberty Redevelopment Phase III, IV and V, - Bedford Dwellings Redevelopment Phase I - Redevelopment of Allegheny Dwellings Phase I (renamed Sandstone Quarry Apartments) Redevelopment,¶ - Investments in Homewood, - Oak Hill Phase II - Development of a new Northview Midrise - Manchester Revitalization - Scattered Site preservation or conversion project - Northview Heights High-Rise Replacement - Crawford Square Preservation,¶ - Projects identified through the Project Based Voucher Plus Gap competitive selection process - 1.
+- Larimer/ East Liberty Redevelopment Phase III, IV and V - Bedford Dwellings Redevelopment Phase I - Addison Terrace Phase IV (Kelly Hamilton Homes) - Oak Hill Phase II - Manchester Revitalization - Scattered Site preservation or conversion project - Northview Heights High-Rise Replacement - Projects identified through the Project-Based Voucher Plus Gap competitive selection process - 1.
 Project basing the HACP units without competitive process (As authorized under Attachment C. Section B. Part 1. b. vi. and Part 1. c.; Attachment C. Section D. 7. a.. authorizing the HACP "to project-base Section 8 assistance at properties owned directly or indirectly by the agency that are not public housing, subject to HUD's requirement regarding subsidy layering."). - 2.
 Determining a percentage of units that may be project based at a development, up to 100% of units and permitting the initiation of site work prior to execution of the Agreement to Enter into a Housing Assistance Payments contract (AHAP).
 (As authorized under Attachment C. Section B. Part 1. b. vi. (authorizing the provision of HCV assistance or project-based assistance alone or in conjunction with other private or public sources of assistance) and vii. (authorizing the use of MTW funds for the development of new units for people of low- income); and Part 1. c. (authorizing these activities to be carried out by the Agency, of by an entity, agent, instrumentality of the agency or a partnership, grantee, contractor or other appropriate party or entity); Attachment C. Section D. 7. c. (authorizing the agency to adopt a reasonable policy for project basing Section 8 assistance) and Attachment D. Section D. 1.c. (authorizing the HACP to determine property eligibility criteria). - 3.
 Extending Eligibility for project-based units to families with incomes up to 80% of AMI.
 (As authorized under Attachment C. Section B. Part 1. b. vi. and Part 1. c.; Attachment C. Section D. 7. (authorizing the agency to establish a project-based voucher program) and Attachment D. Section D. 1. a. (authorizing the agency to determine reasonable contract rents.). - 4.
 Acquisition of property without prior HUD approval in order to complete site assembly for these projects.
-As authorized under Attachment C. Section C. 13. (authorizing the
+As authorized under Attachment C. Section C. 13. (authorizing the acquisition of sites without prior HUD approval).
+Site work for acquired properties will begin upon completion of environmental review and/or any required development approvals when necessary.

-- acquisition of sites without prior HUD approval).
-Site work for acquired properties will begin upon completion of environmental review and/or any required development approvals when necessary. - 5.
-Combining PBV Commitments with (LIHTC) and/or HACP Capital Investments and/or other financial resources to support the development, rehabilitation, or preservation of affordable housing units, as authorized under Attachment C., Section B. 1. b. (authorizing the use of MTW funds for any eligible activity under Section 9(d)(1), 9€(1) and Section 8(0) of the 1937 Act), and Attachment D. Section B. 1. (authorizing the acquisition, new construction, reconstruction or moderate or substantial rehabilitation of housing which may include financing and other related activities.)
+5. Combining PBV Commitments with (LIHTC) and/or HACP Capital Investments and/or other financial resources to support the development, rehabilitation, or preservation of affordable housing units, as authorized under Attachment C., Section B. 1. b. (authorizing the use of MTW funds for any eligible activity under Section 9(d)(1), 9€(1) and Section 8(0) of the 1937 Act), and Attachment D. Section B. 1. (authorizing the acquisition, new construction, reconstruction or moderate or substantial rehabilitation of housing which may include financing and other related activities.)